 Crail is home to Fife’s crab and lobster fleet, and subject to tide and weather, sea-fresh shellfish can be bought by visitors from the harbour side.

 As with all Gibsons jigsaws, they use 100% recycled puzzle board, FSC paper and work with the best artists from all around the world.
 The beautifully illustrated pieces are designed to fit perfectly together; in fact, they use the thickest puzzle board on the market.
 Everyone loves a Gibsons jigsaw, even Her Majesty the Queen has been spotted with one.

 Gibsons have made some positive changes to their processes, so you can be sure you’re getting the same great puzzles and know they are kinder to the environment.
 Not only does the box have a fresh new look, but they've used biodegradable clear labels to secure the lid instead of shrink wrap, reducing plastic waste.
 Gibsons use vegetable-based inks too.
 The gloss coating on the box gives extra protection and the puzzle pieces are stored in a plastic bag that can be recycled by most councils.

-Because the box is slightly smaller than our previous designs, we need less room to transport our products which reduces our carbon footprint and means you can store your puzzles more easily.
-We have also popped an artwork poster inside for you to reference whilst you piece together your lovely jigsaw puzzle
+Because the box is slightly smaller than their previous designs, Gibsons need less room to transport their products which reduces carbon footprint and means you can store your puzzles more easily.
+They have also popped an artwork poster inside for you to reference whilst you piece together your lovely jigsaw puzzle.